epiphany-platform/CommonDataLayer/docs/features/message_ordering.md

 ## <a name="what_is"></a>What is message ordering
 Message ordering is a guarantee that certain messages will be processed by CDL in the same order there were sent to the system.
-Proper ordering meter mostly to user applications which base their business logic on real time data where no approximation is allowed.
+Proper ordering matter mostly to user applications which base their business logic on real-time data where no approximation is allowed.

 ## <a name="why"></a>Why does it matter
 Let's consider two use cases which will show us why order of received messages might/might not matter: